How to Perfect Your 'Baby Talk' to Boost Baby's Speech Development

-Maybe she can’t talk, but she can hear.
-And move.
-And spit.
-Maybe grunt.
+Baby may not be able to talk, but they can hear, move, spit and maybe even grunt.
 Take that and roll with it.
-“Have conversational duets,” says Hirsh-Pasek.
-“You say, ‘What did you say?
+“Have conversational duets.
+You say, ‘What did you say?
 Right—you just moved your arm!’
-It will come as naturally as if you’re singing a song with your baby.”
-You can talk about baby’s funny faces or movements, or about whatever she’s looking at.
-Just remember to give her a turn to respond, since the back and forth is key.
+It will come as naturally as if you’re singing a song with your baby,” says Hirsh-Pasek.
+You can talk about baby’s funny faces or movements, or about whatever they’re looking at.
+Just remember to give them a turn to respond, since the back and forth is key.
 “Contribute as much as baby is, and have them contribute as much as you are.
 Don’t take over—that way it’s a duet, not a solo,” she continues.

 Talk crazy if you want